cordiverse/cordis/README.md

 #### Listen to events [↑](#contents)

-To add an event listener, simply use `ctx.on()`, which is similar to the `EventEmitter` that comes with Node.js: the first parameter incidates the name of the event and the second parameter is the callback function.
+To add an event listener, simply use `ctx.on()`, which is similar to the `EventEmitter` that comes with Node.js: the first parameter indicates the name of the event and the second parameter is the callback function.
 We also support similar methods `ctx.once()`, which is used to listen to events only once, and `ctx.off()`, which is used to cancel as event listeners.

 ```ts
 ctx.on('some-event', callback)